The Best Cookware Needed In Every Kitchen

 10-Inch Swiss Diamond Skillet

-When I taught classes at a fancy kitchen store here in Southern Utah, I learned about the Swiss Diamond pans.
-When my family and grandkids come to visit and use these pans, they see how wonderful they are to use and really want them for their own kitchens.
+I learned about Swiss Diamond pans when I taught classes at a fancy kitchen store in Southern Utah.
+When my family and grandkids come to visit and use these pans, they see how wonderful they are and really want them for their own kitchens.

 They have never cooked with anything like them.
-Nothing sticks, they are different than the old non-stick coated pans from the 1970s!
+Nothing sticks; they are different from the old non-stick coated pans from the 1970s!

 My oldest grandson even bought one for his girlfriend for Christmas.
-You do have to hand wash them like any good piece of cookware and be sure to use non-metal kitchen tools with them.
-Swiss Diamond 10-Inch Skillet
+You must hand wash them like any good cookware and use non-metal kitchen tools.
+Swiss Diamond 10-Inch Skillet.
+Update: The instructions say they are dishwasher safe.
+Awesome!

 10-Inch Swiss Diamond